Community Scientist Program

 Including community scientists in the research process allows for a mutually beneficial relationship to be forged, supported, and sustained for decades to come.

-Our Community Scientists Workgroup meets each month, and researchers are welcome to present to the group on potential collaboration opportunities.
+Our Community Scientists Workgroup meets quarterly, and researchers are welcome to present to the group on potential collaboration opportunities.
 When disseminating information about your research to the group, please keep in mind that it must be in lay terms.
 Any abbreviations or complex concepts must be clearly explained.

 Discover the Latest